Code-Institute-Submissions/patterns_for_fashion/README.md

 1. Business information section containing two cards:
     -   General info about business with a readmore button.
     -   Information about fabrics used in garments'production with a link button which opens in an external window.
+### Blog app
+1. Blog main page is designed to render maximum 3 posts.
+1. At the bottom of the blog page there is pagination implemented so that the user can find older posts.
+1. The most recent posts are displayed on top.
+1. Each post has on the main blog page displayed the foto, title, post date and the first 80 characters from the post content.
+1. The user can read more from the desired post by clicking the Read More button.
+1. Blog detail post page displays the post foto, title, date and full content and a Back to Blog button which redirects to the Main blog page.
+1. Below the full post there is a comment form where users can leave a comment.
+1. Comments form fields are required: name, email and content of the comment and a submit button.
+1. After placing a comment the user must wait for the admin's approval in order to be published.
+This way the site`s owners will avoid spam messages.
+1. On top of the comments form there is a card where approved messages are displayed together with the post date and the user's name and messages count.
 ### Profiles app
 1. Registration form fields: Email, Email Confirmation, Username, Password and Password confirmation.
 1. Log in form fields: Username and Password.